kimchi-project/kimchi/docs/API.md

                   it is not already a Linux bridge.
     * subnet *(optional)*: Network segment in slash-separated format with ip address and prefix or netmask used to create nat network.
-    * interface *(optional)*: The name of a network interface on the host.
+    * interfaces *(optional)*: An array of network interfaces of the host.
-                              For "macvtap" and "bridge" connections, the
+                               For "macvtap" and "bridge" connections, only
-                              interface can be a nic, bridge or bonding device.
+                               one interface will be allowed in this array.
     * vlan_id *(optional)*: VLAN tagging ID for the macvtap bridge network.

 ### Resource: Network